 According to a Gambling Commission report, in 2007, 61% of gamblers thought gambling was fair and could be trusted.
 By 2016 – after many years of growth in online gambling – this figure was down to 38%.
 It seems players are less likely to trust gambling businesses that are online.

 So what are the factors which determine whether an online bingo site is considered safe and trustworthy?

 - Fairness & Transparency

 - Most Trusted Bingo Site?

-When you keep money in a bank account, if the bank fails you can claim your money back from a government back compensation scheme.
-This is not the case with a gambling site even though some players may have hundreds or even thousands of pounds in their account.
+When you keep money in a bank account, if the bank fails you can claim your money back from a government backed compensation scheme.
+This is NOT the case with a gambling site even though some players may have hundreds or even thousands of pounds of cash in their account at times.

 All online gambling companies with a UK licence are obliged under the terms of their licence to keep money that belongs to players in a separate account, but this does NOT guarantee that players will get their money back if the company goes out of business.
 That is where funds protection comes into it and there are three levels on offer as detailed below, assessed by the operator but subject to checking by the Gambling Commission.

 At what used to be called the basic level of protection, player funds are kept in a separate account but in the case of insolvency they would be counted as part of the business.
 This means that other creditors would have a claim on those funds and players could see little or even nothing returned to them.
 You may be surprised to learn that there are dozens of bingo sites including some big names and all Jumpman bingo sites, where this is the case.
 Of course a big name site that only has this level of protection is very unlikely to go bust – but as the creditors of Carillon will tell you, there’s no such thing as too big to fail.
 Indeed, there has been a very high profile case recently – that of Football Index – where an operator ceased trading with up to £90 million in open bets; months later, nothing had been returned to players and it may never be.